SimonTheLeg/crossplane-and-kcp-demo/demo/Readme.md

 Then to also be able to use hostnames, we modify /etc/host on the local machine to have "kcp.dev.local" to point to localhost.

 # Regular Setup
-All commands should be executed from the root of this repository
+All commands should be executed from the demo folder of this repository

 ```sh
 ./1_kcp_setup/kind-setup.sh